Franciscoborges2002/steamTrashBot/README.md

 - BE SURE YOU DOWNLOAD NODE.JS

-2.PLEASE USE SDA(Steam Desktop Authenticator);
+- PLEASE USE SDA(Steam Desktop Authenticator);

-3.You are going to need shared secret code;
+- You are going to need shared secret code;

-4.You are going to need identity secret code;
+- You are going to need identity secret code;

 # Links: